Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-The goal of an image captioning algorithm is that of modeling an autoregressive distribution probability $p(\bm{w}_t|\bm{w}_{\tau<t}, \mbb{V})$, where $\mbb{V}$ represents an input image and $\{\bm{w}_t\}_t$ is the sequence of words comprising the generated caption.
-This is usually achieved by training a language model conditioned on visual features to mimic ground-truth descriptions.
+where $\mbb{V}$ represents an input image and $\{\bm{w}_t\}_t$ is the sequence of words comprising the generated caption.
+In previous works, this is usually achieved by training a language model conditioned on visual features to mimic ground-truth descriptions.

-The relation between images and word sequences, though, is far from being bijective and actually depends on several other factors.
-The same image, indeed, can be described in different ways, according to intent and descriptive style.
-Focusing on the descriptive style dependency, we can consider a distribution
+The relation between images and word sequences, though, is far from being bijective, and the same semantic content can be described in different ways according to intent and descriptive style.
+The variance in descriptive style is a key element that differentiates human-annotated captions from noisy web-collected datasets.
+This is well testified in Fig.~\ref{fig:first_page}, which compares web-collected caption sources like Conceptual Captions~\citep{sharma2018conceptual} or YFCC100M~\citep{thomee2016yfcc100m} and human-annotated sources like COCO.
+The latter feature a grammatically correct, constant, and generic descriptive style.
+The former, instead, can have heterogeneous descriptive styles depending on their source and collection procedure.
+On average, though, they are more noisy and can comprise hashtags, comments and proper nouns.

+Following this insight, we develop a model which is style-aware and can thus separate between the descriptive styles of the two aforementioned sets at generation time.
+Further, to enable the transfer of semantics learned from different sources, we employ textual keywords as a means to represent the content of an image regardless of its descriptive style.
+Formally, our approach considers a distribution